Stamp Duty and Registration Charges in Maharashtra: What Homebuyers Need to Know

 2. Ready Reckoner Rate (government-defined minimum value)

-Example: If you buy a 2 BHK flat in Wagholi for ₹85 lakh and the ready reckoner rate is ₹88 lakh, stamp duty will be calculated on ₹88 lakh.
+For example, if you buy a 2 BHK flat in Wagholi for ₹85 lakh and the ready reckoner rate is ₹88 lakh, then the authorities will calculate stamp duty on ₹88 lakh.

 Exemptions & Concessions Available